Charpy/grav-plugin-logerrors/README.md

 ## Manual Update

-Manually updating Problems is pretty simple.
+Manually updating Logerrors is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/logerrors` directory.
 * Downalod the new version of the Logerrors plugin from either [GitHub](https://github.com/hugoaf/grav-plugin-logerrors) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).